What a Fool Believes

 "What a Fool Believes" is a song written by Michael McDonald and Kenny Loggins.
-The best-known version was recorded by the Doobie Brothers (with McDonald singing lead vocals) for their 1978 album Minute by Minute.
-Debuting at number 73 on January 20, 1979, the single reached number one on the Billboard Hot 100 on April 14, 1979, for one week.
+The best-known version was recorded by the American rock band the Doobie Brothers (with McDonald singing lead vocals) for their eighth album Minute by Minute (1978).
+Debuting at number 73 on January 20, 1979, the single reached number 1 on the Billboard Hot 100 on April 14, 1979, for one week.
 The song received Grammy Awards in 1980 for both Song of the Year and Record of the Year.
+In 2024, the song was inducted into the Grammy Hall of Fame.

 The song was one of the few non-disco No. 1 hits on the Billboard Hot 100 during the first eight months of 1979.
-The lyrics tell a story of a man who is reunited with an old love interest and attempts to rekindle a romantic relationship with her before discovering that one never really existed.

 Composition

-Michael McDonald and Kenny Loggins who had wanted to collaborate for some time wrote the song together in Los Angeles.
+Michael McDonald and Kenny Loggins, who had wanted to collaborate for some time, wrote the song together in Los Angeles.
 Loggins went to McDonald's house and heard him playing a tune on piano, and suggested they work on that as he already had a hook line, "She had a place in his life" in mind.
 The song they wrote was influenced by songs they grew up listening to such as the Four Seasons' "Sherry" and "Walk Like a Man".
 They finished the song by the following day.

 Kenny Loggins version

-Both Kenny Loggins and Michael McDonald recorded the song around the same time.
-Loggins' version was a creative arrangement with producer Bob James.
-Loggins released his version of "What a Fool Believes" five months prior to the Doobie Brothers version on his second album Nightwatch, released on July 12, 1978.
+Both Loggins and McDonald recorded the song around the same time.
+Loggins' version was a creative arrangement with record producer Bob James.
+Loggins released his version of "What a Fool Believes" five months prior to the Doobie Brothers' version on his second studio album Nightwatch, released on July 12, 1978.